 Friday, April 19

 Who: Any middle or high school-aged kids and parents

 Let’s face it, technology is here to stay.
 As parents, we have the ability to help guide our children.
 To do this, we can implement the following rules:

-Erin R. Frazier, M.D., a pediatrician with Norton Children’s Medical Associates – Broadway, is medical director at Norton Children’s Prevention & Wellness.
+Erin R. Frazier, M.D., a pediatrician with Norton Children’s Medical Group – Broadway, is medical director at Norton Children’s Prevention & Wellness.